fg91/learning_cuda/notes/lesson_2/README.md

    // We use shared mem because its a lot faster than global mem and is used a lot for (i = 0; i < index; i++) { sum += sh_arr[i]; }
    average = sum / (index + 1.0f);
+   // (Actually this give thread divergence)

    // Task: replace all fields with the average if the field is > than the average
    // Operate on global memory so it can be seen by the host or other thread blocks if (array[index] > avarage) { array[index] = average; }

-   // This line does nothing because the shared mem goes out of scope anyway __syncthreads();  // Needed however, to make sure shared mem is not changed before all threads calculated the average sh_arr[index] = 3.14f;
+   // These lines do nothing because the shared mem goes out of scope anyway __syncthreads();  // Needed however, to make sure shared mem is not changed before all threads calculated the average sh_arr[index] = 3.14f;
 }
 ```

-## Coalesce global memory accesses
+## Coalesce global memory access
 An access pattern is *coalesce* when threads read or write contiguos global memory locations.

 When a thread accesses a field in an array, it actually accesses a larger chunk of memory.
-It is efficient if other threads access fields in that same chunk and ineficcient if every thread accesses a field in a different chuck:
+It is efficient if other threads access fields in that same chunk and ineficcient if every thread accesses a field in a different chunck:

 ![](pictures/coalesce_memory.png)

 Global memory access is fastet when **successive threads read or write adjacent locations in a continuous strech of memory.**
 The larger the strides, the more total memory transactions you have to do.

-## Atomic memory operations cost time
+## Atomic memory operations
+### Cost of time

 1000000 total threads in 1000 blocks write into 10 elements performing the following operation: `g[i] = g[i] + 1;`